Discover EuroHPC JU

 |Other details:||Modular Supercomputer Architecture with a Cloud Module for complex use cases and persistent services, an aggregated 476TB RAM, Infiniband HDR interconnect in Dragonfly+ topology, high speed links to the GÉANT network and Public Internet|

-Vega was supplied by Atos, based on an BullSequana XH2000 supercomputer and located in Slovenia.
+Vega is supplied by Atos, based on an BullSequana XH2000 supercomputer and located in Slovenia.

 |Sustained performance:||6,9 petaflops|